tegg89/magnet/README.md

 For the experiment, we will use [Pommerman](https://www.pommerman.com) environment.
 This has relatively strict constraints on environment settings and simple to deploy algorithms.

+## TODO
+- [ ] Attach self-attention module at the graph generation
+- [ ] Substitute execution stage to Nervenet
+- [ ] Compare with random and heuristic agents
+- [ ] Prepare arXiv paper

 ## References

 * [Graph Attention Networks](https://arxiv.org/abs/1710.10903)